 Students who are assigned a group task will not receive a 'group mark' for the product.
-Students will receive marks which represent their different contributions of the knowledge and skills represented in the product, and which are aligned with the curriculum expectations of the course.
+Students will receive marks which represent their own contribution to the knowledge and skills represented in the product, and which are aligned with the curriculum expectations of the course.